Chenopodium or Bathua- The Cheapest Nutritious Food

 11. It is not used in herbal medicines, though it has some medicinal properties.

 12. The juice of the root is used in the treatment of dysentery accompanied by blood.

 13. The dry stalk of the mature plant can be used as a strong and flexible walking stick.

 14. The chewing of seeds is useful for relieving the discharge of semen through the urine.

-18. The chewing of fresh leaves helps in mouth ulcers, bad smell in breath, pyorrhea and several problems related with teeth.
+18. The chewing of fresh leaves helps in mouth ulcers, bad smell in the breath, pyorrhea and several problems related to teeth.

 The leaves and seeds of all species are edible, but some varieties contain small harmless quantities of saponins.